2006Hi, everyone! I've been told that "so" means "too" in the following:

 3) As systems increase in size, so too does the bureaucracy.

-4) While your speed increases, so too does your mass.
+4) As your speed increases, so too does your mass.
+"As" is much better than "While".

 Feel free to correct my sentences.
 I welcome them, not resent them!